McDonald's launches limited-edition Collector's Meal. Here's what's inside

-In case you grew up on Completely happy Meals, there is a good probability you bear in mind these character cups: The colourful glasses coated with the Coca-Cola polar bear or the now-viral Grimace turned keepsakes in some kitchen cupboards, whereas others have been offered as antiques on eBay.
+If you happen to grew up on Glad Meals, there is a good likelihood you keep in mind these character cups: The colourful glasses lined with the Coca-Cola polar bear or the now-viral Grimace turned keepsakes in some kitchen cupboards, whereas others had been offered as antiques on eBay.

 However now they’re again on the chain — for a restricted time.

-Prospects in additional than 30 nations who order the meals will obtain one in every of six completely different cups, both in embossed glass or Tritan plastic, that may spotlight early collectible eras, from the 1999 Pet Lovin’ Barbie to the 2007 “Shrek the Third” version.
+Clients in additional than 30 nations who order the meals will obtain one in all six totally different cups, both in embossed glass or Tritan plastic, that may spotlight early collectible eras, from the 1999 Pet Lovin’ Barbie to the 2007 “Shrek the Third” version.

 - Barbie and Scorching Wheels